chrysn/accept-any/draft-amsuess-core-accept-any.md

 # Introduction

+\[ This document is currently not being developed any further, primarily because its original main use case (empty values in pubsub) is now addressed differently (see https://github.com/core-wg/pubsub/blob/master/proposal.txt).
+The approach should still be viable but is not followed up on for lack of need. \]

 \[ This document is being developed in git at <https://github.com/chrysn/accept-any>. \]

 When CoAP content format defined in {{!RFC7252}},